The Revelation in Storm and Thunder: Morozov's claims

 Right ascension and Declination for the island of Patmos at 15:00 UTC on this day were calculated using the program Yoursky.
 (Due to precession R.A. of the stars has been shifted since 395).

 Sun, Moon and the 3 outer and 2 inner planets will produce 3.732.480 combinations within the 12 signs of the zodiac (12^{5} × 5 × 3).

 Therefore, an accidental match is quite unlikely.

-At this point criticism of Chronology begins: Common understanding says, referring to Irenaeus (Haer.
-V,30,3), that the Revelation to John was written near the end of the reign of the Roman emperor Domitian (81-96).
-Consequently, either the Revelation has been dated some three centuries too old, or the reign of Domitian has.
-Unless of course real prophecy was occurring and the constellations of 30th Sept 395 were predicted in it.
-Such confirmation by astronomy may have contributed to its acceptance as canonical.
+Morozov presumes that the educated John was able to calculate the Saros cycle and, therefore, did observe the sky on this day in attendance of a solar eclipse.
+(This eclipse did occur indeed—over South America, however.)